tokyojack/Gependecy/README.md

 TO USE:

 Here's a quick example of it with Vault.
-(Just quick example)
 ```
 public class Test extends JavaPlugin {